 Online tool that allows employers to manage their employer payroll tax accounts online.
 New employers can register for an EDD employer payroll tax account number online.
-Registered employers can access account and payment information, file most returns and reports, including New Employee Registry (NER) and Independent Contractor Reporting (ICR), pay tax deposits and tax liabilities, review statements, correspondence, and email messages, obtain tax rates, change addresses, make payment arrangements, and close their account.
+Registered employers can access account and payment information, file most returns and reports, including New Employee Registry (NER) and Independent Contractor Reporting (ICR), pay tax deposits and tax liabilities, review statements, correspondence, and email messages, obtain tax rates, change addresses, make payment arrangements, and close or reopen their account.
+For more information about our e-Services for Business refer to page 15.

-Exempt Employment

-Employment specifically excluded from coverage pursuant to the California
+Exempt Employment Employment specifically excluded from coverage pursuant to the California rate is determined each calendar year based on previous employment experience.